-Today we are taking a look at a little unit that's billed as a good in-line fuel filter for your cafe racer, bobber, chopper, Harley etc. The box it arrives in is fairly unassuming, though it does list a part number (603516) and it looks remarkably like the Emgo 14-34451.
+Today I am taking a look at a little unit that's billed as a good in-line fuel filter for your cafe racer, bobber, chopper, Harley etc. The box it arrives in is fairly unassuming, though it does list a part number (603516) and it looks remarkably like the Emgo 14-34451.
 You can find them online (Amazon, eBay US, eBay AU, eBay UK):

 ...and a warning: